Tarvin Lab policy surrounding diversity, equity, inclusion, and justice

 4. Das and Lowe.
 2018.
 Nature Read in Black and White: decolonial approaches to interpreting natural history collections.
 Journal of Natural Science Collections 6:4-14 link

-Members of the lab will reflect on and communicate about these readings and current DEI issues during semesterly DEI lab meetings and an annual lab retreat.
+Members of the lab will reflect on and communicate about these readings and current DEIJ issues during semesterly DEIJ lab meetings and an annual lab retreat.
 To assess our progress on making positive change, we will summarize discussions in the Tarvin Lab Handbook each year and enumerate lab goals and activities for the coming year, including a yearly volunteer day.
+In the 2024-2025 academic year, we agree to each attend one trash pick-up, soup kitchen, Science at Cal, or weeding/replanting effort; we also plan to host one international potluck for MVZ coffee in Spring 2025.
 We agree to publish translations of our research into local languages and encourage others to do the same.
-We commit to recognizing the contributions of our field teams on our websites and in publications.
+We commit to recognizing the contributions of our field teams on our websites and in publications such as a) including individuals such as field assistants, students, or researchers without a Ph.D. or university appointments as co-authors of the paper, b) covering the salary, publication costs, fieldwork expenses, or lab/sequencing costs of collaborators from underserved institutions, and c) directly training students from underserved institutions while carrying out research.

-As an institution: The Tarvin lab acknowledges that being at a prestigious institution is in itself a privilege that we must leverage for the greater good.
-The Museum of Vertebrate Zoology and the Department of Integrative Biology at the University of California, Berkeley are internationally visible scientific communities that can help create better standards for how we do science.
+As an institution: The Tarvin lab acknowledges that being at a prestigious institution is in itself a privilege that exists through the maintenance of traditional power structures.
+Thus, our accountability for past, present, and future diversity in science is enormous.
+The Museum of Vertebrate Zoology and the Department of Integrative Biology at the University of California, Berkeley are internationally visible scientific communities that are responsible for setting examples and opening spaces for others to create new and more diverse ways of doing science.
 We commit to participating in the ongoing DEI efforts in the MVZ and IB.
-We will adopt our recently proposed code of conduct (Ramírez-Castañeda et al. 2022) in fieldwork practices and promote the guidelines to the broader community.
+Simultaneously, we commit to critically assess the organizational culture of our institutions to avoid the emergence of superficial actions, for example by instituting measures of accountability and evaluations of success as part of DEI activities.
 The Tarvin lab will advocate for university-wide policies that protect and promote the success of historically marginalized groups of people.

 As members of a broader community: The Tarvin lab acknowledges that we occupy unceded land of the Chochenyo-speaking Ohlone people who continue to be stewards of the land.
 Furthermore, we challenge ourselves and other members of the scientific community to apply and disseminate what we learn about DEI and justice outside of academic life and towards other global issues.